mosip/documentation/docs/blog-steps-postgres-sharding.md

    - Afterwards, restart the postgresql service.

 2. If you are using the Citus image and running it as a Kubernetes Pod:
+   - Configure the Persistent Volume Claim (PVC) correctly to ensusure the data and changes made to the configuration files are preserved.
    - Restart the POD to apply the **Logical** `wal_level` setting.
-   - Prior to restarting, verify and configure the Persistent Volume Claim (PVC) or Stateful Set Configuration correctly to ensure the new pod replaces the old one while preserving the data and changes made within the POD.

 _Please note that without changing the `wal_level` to `Logical`, it will not be possible to perform Citus Rebalance effectively._

-To address any password issues you may be experiencing, it is recommended that you make changes to the `pg_hba.conf` file.
+3. To address any password issues you may be experiencing, it is recommended that you make changes to the `pg_hba.conf` file.

 To make these changes, please use a suitable text editor such as Vim or nano to add the following line: